 23 June 2017, Realising Palestine: Israel’s Popular Photographic Cultures in the post-1967 War Period.
 Invited lecture for the conference, Visual Histories of Occupation organised as part of the project Cultures of Occupation in Twentieth Century Asia (COTCA).
 University of Nottingham, UK, 23 June 2017.

-18 May 2017, Dominant Participants and Active Producers: Popular Photographic Cultures in Photography Studies.
-Keynote lecture in the international conference, After Post Photography, European University in St.-Petersburg, Russia, 18-20 May 2017.
+19 May 2017, Dominant Participants and Active Producers: Popular Photographic Cultures in Photography Studies.
+Keynote lecture in the international conference, After Post Photography (18-20 May 2017), European University in St Petersburg, Russia.